I spent a lot of time painting this delicious array of juicy slices and I want to show you the process of planning I do when I paint!

 Color Swatch

 I pull out my color swatches and pick out the colors I am going to use for my project, take into consideration if the colors are transparent or semi-opaque this is very important when it comes to glazing.
-I needed to make sure I used transparent yellows when it came to my lemons so that you can see through the different layers.
+For instance, when painting lemons, opt for transparent yellows to allow the layers to shine through.
+Experiment with different color combinations and observe how they interact with each other.

 Here is a video I did on color swatching: